|

 A Rubric for the Work

-works from a theory of self-organizing life, he added.
+"The title is basically a rubric that overarches all the work I do," Modiano said.
+He works from a theory of self-organizing life, he added.
 "People say to me, 'All that education and you don't use it.'
 But I do use it; I use it every day.
 My whole vision is a transferring the empirical science to empirical studio work.
 When a person is fortunate enough to see a secret of nature — that it is basically self-organizing — that just gives me a lot of confidence in what I am doing.

 "My primary motivation is the sanctity of life and our responsibility to safeguard the environment that supports it," Modiano explained further.
 "Ecology teaches us that the biosphere is a vast web of interrelationships functioning across many scales and levels of organization," Modiano continued.
 "What is intriguing and of profound significance is that nature's networks form solely on the basis of the individuals' propensity to interact.
 They are self-organizing."